2025 Admissions guidance

 Different practices exist in each country, whereby exam papers may be re-marked and/or appeals submitted by students (or their schools on their behalf).

 The University will consider each situation individually and is open to accepting re-marked papers or appeals.
-However, priority will be given to applicants who meet their conditions without re-marks / appeals, with the latter being accepted or offered deferred entry, dependent upon whether sufficient places are available.
+However, priority will be given to applicants who meet their conditions without re-marks / appeals, with the latter being accepted or offered deferred entry, dependent upon whether sufficient places are available and the timing of the notification to Admissions of the successful re-mark/appeal.

 Previous study at the University of Glasgow